Commercial egg laying hens

 Egg production statistics

-- 48 percent* of eggs produced in battery cages
+- 48%* of eggs produced in battery cages

 *figures rounded up/down.

-Consumers are buying more boxes of free range and barn eggs, but a large proportion of eggs used as ingredients in products like mayonnaise, cakes and sandwiches are still from hens kept in cages.
+Consumers are buying more boxes of free-range and barn eggs, but a large proportion of eggs used as ingredients in products such as mayonnaise, cakes and sandwiches are still from hens kept in cages.

-If you're concerned about laying hen welfare, then find out how you can help.
+If you're concerned about laying hen welfare, find out how you can help.